martinorue/qr-code-component/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - QR code component

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [QR code component](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents